 Strategic housing and economic land availability assessment

-Local authorities are required to prepare a Strategic Housing Land Availability Assessment (SHLAA) to provide realistic assumptions about the availability, suitability and the likely economic viability of land to meet the identified need for housing over the plan period.
-In addition Local Authorities are required to plan to meet the economic needs of the area, including identifying sufficient land for future development.
+We are required to prepare a Strategic Housing Land Availability Assessment (SHLAA) to provide realistic assumptions about the availability, suitability and the likely economic viability of land to meet the identified need for housing over the plan period.
+In addition we are required to plan to meet the economic needs of the area, including identifying sufficient land for future development.

-West Dorset District Council and Weymouth & Portland Borough Council are reviewing their recently adopted Joint Local Plan.
-To help in this process the councils carried out a 'call for sites' to identify sites that may have potential for development over the next 15 years and beyond.
+We are reviewing our recently adopted Joint Local Plan.
+To help in this process we carried out a 'call for sites' to identify sites that may have potential for development over the next 15 years and beyond.

 The 'call for sites' was an opportunity for agents, landowners and developers to submit land which they believe could be developed to meet future demand for homes and jobs.
 All site owner details submitted as part of the 'call for sites' are confidential.

-The previous West Dorset, Weymouth and Portland 2014 SHLAA (document ref CD/SUS9), 2015 SHLAA update (document ref CD/SUS13) and Employment Land Review (document ref CD/SUS4) are available in our Evidence Document List .
-These documents have already assessed a number of potential development sites.
+The previous West Dorset, Weymouth and Portland 2014 SHLAA (document ref CD/SUS9), 2015 SHLAA update (document ref CD/SUS13) and Employment Land Review (document ref CD/SUS4) are available in our Evidence Document List.
+The 2016 SHLAA is now superseded but can still be viewed under the Local Plan Review Research and Evidence page.